sassoftware/sas-studio-custom-steps/Python Virtual environments/README.md

 ![Creating virtual Python environments within SAS Studio.](https://youtu.be/UIYZf2bKcWw)

-Note : The custom steps inside this example are also used with our [SAS Viya on Azure Marketplace offering](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/sas-institute-560503.sas-viya-on-azure?tab=Overview).

 This repository contains 5 custom steps which are offered as examples of how you could create, activate, switch between, and package virtual Python environments from within SAS Viya applications and tools, such as SAS Studio.
 It makes use of [Custom Steps](https://go.documentation.sas.com/doc/en/webeditorcdc/v_006/webeditorug/n0b7ljqhka8lh5n12judc27x5gph.htm), a component within SAS Studio which help users package repeatable steps in an user-friendly manner.

-## Support
-We make use of GitHub issues for tracking any questions and support.
-Please open an issue on this repository.